Like us on Facebook

 Follow us on Instagram

 As the crown jewel of Van Halen’s top-selling album, 1984, the hit single “Jump” remains an instantly recognizable powerhouse of the pop-rock genre of the 1980s that the group helped to define.
-The year 1984 could arguably be the most “’80s” year of a decade that was known for the financial excesses of western civilization and giant leaps forward in technology and culture.
+The year, 1984, could arguably be the most “’80s” one of a decade that was known for the financial excesses of Western civilization and giant leaps forward in technology and culture.

-While teenagers packed movie theaters to watch Footloose and Ghostbusters, Michael Jackson’s Thriller, Prince’s Purple Rain, Run-DMC’s Run-DMC, Bruce Springsteen’s Born in the U.S.A., and Madonna’s Like a Virgin all had multiple singles on the charts, along with many other iconic hit songs.
+While teenagers packed movie theaters to watch Footloose (1984) and Ghostbusters (1984), Michael Jackson’s Thriller, Prince’s Purple Rain, Run-DMC’s Run-DMC, Bruce Springsteen’s Born in the USA and Madonna’s Like a Virgin all had multiple singles on the charts, along with many other iconic hit songs.

 Synthesizers in a rock band?

-Eddie had been pushing for years to incorporate more keyboards into their music, but their producer, Ted Templeman, and David Lee Roth both felt that it was safer to stick with the guitar-driven model that the fans loved.
+Eddie Van Halen had been pushing for years to incorporate more keyboards into the band’s music, but their producer, Ted Templeman, and David Lee Roth both felt it was safer to stick with the guitar-driven model the fans loved.

-After the construction of Eddie’s 5150 home studio, he had the freedom to develop his ideas without the scrutiny of the other band members and one of the inaugural recordings was the music for what would eventually become “Jump.”
+After the construction of Eddie’s 5150 home studio, he had the freedom to develop his ideas without the scrutiny of other band members, and one of the inaugural recordings was the music for what would eventually become “Jump“.

-According to Darryl Hall of Hall and Oates, Van Halen admitted to him years later that he had used the chords from “Kiss On My List” as inspiration for “Jump.”
+According to Daryl Hall of Hall and Oates, Van Halen admitted to him years later that he’d used the chords from “Kiss On My List” as inspiration for the single.
+“I don’t have a problem with that at all,” Hall said at the time.

 What does it all mean?